Introduction: Make an ESP32 WiFi CCTV Camera (ESP32-CAM) DIY Wireless Security Cam

-Before we move on to the actual code, check that you have this ESP32 .json link pasted in the preferences tab of the Arduino IDE.
+Before we move on to the actual code, check that you have the ESP32 .json link from this website linked below pasted in the preferences tab of the Arduino IDE.
 This link gives you access to example codes, all of the needed libraries, etc...

 Step 3: In the Code: Filling in Necessary Parameters

 Open the Security Camera's code which you've downloaded (ESP32-CAM_MJPEG2SD) and fill in the necessary params such as selecting your camera model (uncomment "CAMERA_MODEL_AI_THINKER" if that's your board), enter your WiFi credentials, and lastly, FTP credentials (optional) if you're into getting hold of recorded footage remotely.